ThemeMountain/docs/source/_pine/components/coupon.blade.md

 # Add discounts to your emails

-Coupons are handy, ready-made components that you can use to add discounts to your Acorn-powered emails.
+Coupons are handy, ready-made components that you can use to add discounts to your Pine-powered emails.

 ---

 ## Dashed

 Use the Dashed Coupon to show off a discount in big, bold, centered text, with a call to action.
-The content is surrounded by a dashed border that you can style to suit your needs, and the coupon code is made with the [Label](/acorn/components/label) component.
+The content is surrounded by a dashed border that you can style to suit your needs, and the coupon code is made with the [Label](/pine/components/label) component.

 The discount value is coded so that it breaks vertically on very small screens.